 - It’s also essential to check the sender of the letter or email and see if you know the sender or not.

 - Once you’ve analyzed the letter’s content and the situation, think of the best option to address the problem.

-- Consider consulting experts’ advice to give you more options of what to do in your situation.
+- Consider consulting experts’ advice, such as a Salinas, CA Criminal Defense Lawyer, to give you more options for what to do in your situation.